Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: Physical model

 Next, we consider the coupling between plasma and two-flavor neutrino oscillations.
 For a coherent neutrino beam with an energy ${\cal E}_0$, the continuity equations for electron and muon neutrinos read \cite{mendoncca2014influence}

 where $N_{\mu}$ and $\mathbf{v}_{\mu}$ are, respectively, the number density and velocity of muon neutrinos.
 Also, $N=N_{e}+N_{\mu}$ is the total neutrino fluid density and $P_2$ is a component of the flavor polarization vector $\mathbf{P}=(P_1, P_2, P_3)$ that corresponds to the neutrino coherence.
 Furthermore, $\Omega_0=\omega_0 \sin (2 \theta_0)$, where $\omega_0=\delta m^2 c^4/2\hbar {\cal E}_0$ is the neutrino flavor oscillation frequency with $\delta m^2$ denoting the squared neutrino mass difference, $\hbar$ the reduced Planck constant, and $\theta_0$ the neutrino oscillation mixing angle.
-The right-hand sides of Eqs. \eqref{eq-con-elc-nu} and \eqref{eq-muon-nu} show that the neutrino two-flavor oscillations contribute to the rates of electron and muon neutrino fluid densities, while the convective terms in the left-hand sides indicate the flows of electron and muon neutrino fluids into plasmas.
+The right-hand sides of Eqs. \eqref{eq-con-elc-nu} and \eqref{eq-muon-nu} show that the neutrino two-flavor oscillations contribute to the rates of electron and muon neutrino fluid densities.
+At the same time, the convective terms on the left-hand sides indicate the flows of electron and muon neutrino fluids into plasmas.

 From Eqs. \eqref{eq-con-elc-nu} and \eqref{eq-muon-nu}, integrating over the volume, we get

 For the total neutrino fluid number densities to be conserved, the right side of Eq. \eqref{eq-conser} must vanish.
 This, however, requires, e.g., decaying or periodic boundary conditions to apply.
 The electron and muon neutrino momentum balance equations are \cite{mendoncca2014influence,chatterjee2023neutrino}